client9/client9-website/projects/libinjection/index.md

 ## Source Code ##

 [https://github.com/client9/libinjection](https://github.com/client9/libinjection)

-Note that it currently depends on [stringencoders](stringencoders/) library.
-We are working on removing this requirement.

 License: I'm temporarily using GPLv2 to force commericial interests to get in contact.
 If this license is a problem, please get in contact.